 Hyaluronic acid, which is produced by connective tissue cells (so-called fibroblasts), is found in almost all types of tissue in our body and is located outside the cells.

-Hyaluronic acid is an important component of the synovial fluid ("joint lubricant"), which forms a protective lubricating film on the cartilage in the joint and supplies the cartilage with nutrients.
-The synovial fluid acts as a kind of shock absorber, which is possible thanks to the ability of hyaluronic acid to bind a lot of water and thus swell up considerably.
+Hyaluronic acid is an important component of synovial fluid (joint lubricant), which forms a protective lubricating film on the cartilage in the joint and supplies the cartilage with nutrients.
+The synovial fluid acts as a kind of shock absorber, which is possible thanks to hyaluronic acid's ability to bind large amounts of water and thus swell considerably.

-Another effect of this water-binding and swelling property of hyaluronic acid is a cosmetic one - namely, tightening the skin.
-This means that hyaluronic acid is also in high demand in the anti-aging segment.
+Another effect of this water-binding and swelling property of hyaluronic acid It is a cosmetic effect – namely, the tightening of the skin.
+This is why hyaluronic acid is in high demand in the anti-aging segment.

 The 4 components of cartilage: